codeforboston/migrant_service_map/README.md

 Once a user has found organizations which they would like to recommend to a client, they may choose to save them, populating their "Saved" tab.
 In this tab, the user may reorder organizations manually to provide a list which is most logical to their client, then share this list via email or print it out.

-//FIXME: Switching from "service provider" to "user" could be confusing
+Service providers are also able to update their data or add themselves to the organizations included in the map.
+There is a form which allows users to provide feedback on the tool as well as complete help documentation.

 ## Next Steps

 The next step in this process is soliciting user feedback about the tool.
 This is essential because the Migrant Service Map did not have substantial user feedback throughout its design or development stages.
 Getting feedback and input from service providers who are using the phase one of this product should primarily inform design decisions moving forward.

 With that said, however, some features were intended for future phases in the original product vision.
-Those include making the tool accesible for migrants (ie by making it mobile friendly and translating it), creating a profiles for providers so that they may save lists or preferences across sessions or clients, and expanding to providers beyond the Boston area.
+Those include making the tool accesible for migrants (ie by making it mobile friendly and translating it), creating profiles for providers so that they may save lists or preferences across sessions or clients, and expanding to providers beyond the Boston area.
 For a complete list of features which were identified for future phases, visit https://refugeeswelcomehome.org/migmap-services/.

 ## Getting Started